mathurinm/github-assignment/README.md

   - Setup git to work with the original repo (mine) with `git remote add upstream https://github.com/mathurinm/github-assignment` (tell git: there's a new remote repository to track and its name is `upstream`)
   - Check again which remote (distant) repositories your local repositories knows (with `git remote -v`).
 You should now see 2.
   - Create a branch called `YOURNAME` using `git switch -c YOURNAME`, where your replace `YOURNAME` by YOUR name.
 Git tells you that it has created a new branch and you are now on this branch.
+  - Check the GitHub repository where you are and on which branch with `git status`.
   - Modify the file `students.txt` by adding an `X` at the end of the line with your name.
 This should be done on your machine, using vscode for example.
   - Add and commit this file using `git add THEFILEYOUWANTTOADD` and `git commit m "YOUR COMMIT MESSAGE HERE"`.
 Check what you are doing with `git status`.
   - Push your branch to your repository with `git push`.
 If you haven't done anything more, git will complain that it does not know where to push: follow the instructions that it displays.
 If it complains that you must login, check the Prerequisite section of this Readme.